 New College has a notable history and strength in theoretical physics and astrophysics.
 Nobel Prize winner Professor Willis E. Lamb was a Fellow of the College, as was the renowned theorist Professor Sir Rudolf Peierls.
-The currently teaching staff in the College comprise a core of Dr Adrianne Slyz, a theoretical cosmologist and astrophysicist, Prof Joseph Conlon, an expert in string theory, particle physics and cosmology, and Dr Laura Lauro-Taroni, a theoretical plasma physicist.
-Joseph Conlon was awarded the student-nominated 2014 Outstanding Tutor award for Mathematical, Physical and Life Sciences by Oxford University Student Union.
+The currently teaching staff in the College comprise a core of Prof. Adrianne Slyz, a theoretical cosmologist and astrophysicist, Prof. Joseph Conlon, an expert in string theory, particle physics and cosmology, and Dr Laura Lauro-Taroni, a theoretical plasma physicist.

 There are many social events for New College physicists, with regular physics curries and an annual not-to-be-missed Physics Dinner.

-The College normally admits between six and eight undergraduates a year to read Physics or Physics & Philosophy.
+The College normally admits six (occasionally seven) undergraduates a year to read Physics.
 Applications are welcomed from both pre- and post- A-level candidates; you would be expected to take Physics and at least one Mathematics paper at A-level (or its equivalent).
-Taking Further Mathematics is strongly encouraged if possible, though it is not an absolute requirement.
+Taking Further Mathematics is strongly encouraged if possible, though it is not an absolute requirement and we recognise not all schools offer it.
 Among qualities sought in candidates are intellectual curiosity, strong mathematical and analytical ability, and strong motivation.

-The College normally admits between six and eight undergraduates a year to read Physics or Physics & Philosophy.
+The College normally admits six (occasionally seven) undergraduates a year to read Physics.